Santa Monica (Theory of a Deadman song)

-"Santa Monica" is a single by Theory of a Deadman, featured on the Gasoline album.
+"Santa Monica" is the third single from the Canadian rock band Theory of a Deadman's second studio album Gasoline.
 It was released as the second single in Canada in June 2005, and as the fourth single in the United States on August 18, 2006.
 The song was heavily featured in the video game Fahrenheit (also known as Indigo Prophecy).

 Song meaning

 The song is written from the point of view of a man who gets home from work and reads a note from his girlfriend telling him that she has left him and went to Santa Monica Boulevard, Los Angeles, California, to try and lead a better life.
 In the song, the man is looking back on the event and seems to be referring to it in the past tense: "I remember the day when you left for Santa Monica."
 The video plays with the ambiguity between Santa Monica Boulevard and the city of Santa Monica, but it's pretty clear it's the street in Los Angeles that is intended.

 The song has no relation to the 1995 Everclear song of the same name, however Tyler Connolly has stated during their live shows that it is one of the band's favorite songs.